BenjaminPlanterose/UMtools/README.md

 Cluster formation in the UM plane cannot be tested epigenome-wide by bGMM since we do not know the target number of clusters.
 Because of this, we developed a K-caller, a tool able to automatically detect how many clusters are formed in the U/M plane based on the density-based spatial clustering of applications with noise (dbscan) algorithm (implemented in the dbscan R-package)

 On the one hand, the function *Kcall_CpG* provides of a visual output.
 Please note that outliers are not included in any class and that that K-calling is performed in a transformed scale to reduce the ellipticity of clusters in the U/M plane.
+Also, bare in mind that UMtools works best on larger sample sizes.

 ```r
 Kcall_CpG("cg15771735", M_U$M, M_U$U, minPts = 5, eps = 0.1)